 Intense pulsed light (IPL) is an innovative technique used at Alliance Vision Institute that targets specific areas of the body with targeted pulses of light energy.
 The light is absorbed by the skin tissue to activate the body’s healing mechanisms, which can rejuvenate the glands affected by dry eye and relieve inflammation from dry eye.
 This pain-free procedure takes less than 30 minutes and requires virtually no recovery time.

-Alliance Vision Institute’s treatment of dry eye disease is led by Dr. Kenneth King and Dr. Meridith Musgrove.
-Both Dr. King and Dr. Musgrove specialize in treating all types of dry eye disease and have the experience to effectively customize their treatment plans to fit your specific eye care needs.
-Learn more about our dry eye doctors here:
+Alliance Vision Institute’s treatment of dry eye disease is led by Dr. Kenneth King.
+Dr. King specializes in treating all types of dry eye disease and has the experience to effectively customize his treatment plans to fit your specific eye care needs.